aarnphm/aarnphm.github.io/content/posts/to the past lovers.md

   lost in the labyrinth of time. a prisoner of the heart, and a slave to the mind,
-    misses  the  idea  of  you.
+    that misses  the  idea  of  you.
 ```